linode/docs/docs/guides/development/version-control/git-merge-conflicts/index.md

 newfile  oldfile  sample.txt
 {{</ output >}}

 This conflict can be resolved by replacing `oldfile` with `newfile`.
-However, this approach should only be used if `newfile` in your working branch has not been modified.
+However, this approach should only be used if `newfile`, in your working branch, has not been modified.
 To replace `oldfile` with `newfile` use the following commands:

 Copy `oldfile` to `newfile`: